 (ii) firearm injuries;

-(iii) traumatic brain injuries.
+(iv) traumatic brain injuries.

 (8) Adverse vaccine reactions.
 Report to vaccine adverse events reporting system, http://www.vaers.hhs.org.
-Send copy of report to immunization program vaccine manager, NM Department of Health, P.O.
+Send copy of report to immunization program vaccine manager, NM department of health, P.O.
 Box 26110, Santa Fe, NM 87502-6110; fax 505-827-1741.

 (9) Healthcare-associated infections.
-Central line-associated bloodstream infections (CLABSI) events.

 (10) Cancer.
 Report to designee.
 Report all malignant and in situ neoplasms and all intracranial neoplasms, regardless of the tissue of origin, using the prevailing standards promulgated by the national cancer institute, the centers for disease control and prevention, the North American association of central cancer registries, and the American college of surgeons.

 (11) Human papillomavirus (HPV).
-Laboratories report the following tests to designee
+Laboratories report the following tests to designee:

 (a) papanicolaou test results (all results);